 It is important to realize the massive significance of this.

 This idea that saturated fat caused heart disease was the cornerstone of modern nutrition policy and the reason health authorities turned away from a higher fat diet rich in animal foods, towards a low-fat, high-carb diet with plenty of grains.

-Even though saturated fat has now been proven to be harmless, modern nutrition is still stuck in that same paradigm based on cherry picking, lies and just plain bad science.
+Even though saturated fat has now been shown to be harmless, modern nutrition is still stuck in that same paradigm based on cherry picking and plain bad science.

-Nutritionists are still preaching the low-fat, high-carb dogma that has pretty much been proven to be ineffective for the majority of the population and may even be downright dangerous for some people.
+Many nutrition organizations are still preaching the low-fat, high-carb dogma that has pretty much been proven to be ineffective for the majority of people.